ISISComputingGroup/ibex_developers_manual/Making-an-Instrument-Available-from-the-GUI.md

 This shouldn't get overwritten during the RPM deploy as the preferences folder is created by the GUI when it first starts, and isn't in the build.

 1. Locate the preferences supplier in the VM group (`Client_E4/configuration/.settings/uk.ac.stfc.isis.ibex.instrument.prefs`).
+   - If this file does not yet exist, it can be created by starting the GUI and opening the instrument selector dialogue

 1. Add the following line to the preferences file, replacing the instrument names for those which the users of this group are allowed to access:
 `inst-whitelist/whitelist=LARMOR,DEMO`